Area of a Sphere Calculator

 Sphere Area Formulas

-The surface area of a sphere can be calculated using the radius or diameter:
+The surface area of a sphere can be calculated using radius or diameter:

 Surface Area Formula (using radius)